PrideFest 2018 will be held June 22nd-24th. Meanwhile, check out our community center.

 Entrance gates will have staff collecting the suggested $5 donation, and you can receive a free Pride Guide program book.

 What should I bring or leave at home?
 Open or Close

 As in past years, no coolers are allowed onto festival grounds.
 If you have specific dietary needs or other concerns, we recommend bringing a small, soft-sided lunchbox-style container with you.
 Large, hard-sided coolers will not be allowed into the grounds.
 Please do not bring tents to the festival grounds.
 They block the view and make it hard for others to enjoy the entertainment and festivities.
 Lawn chairs are welcome.
 Weapons and firearms are strictly prohibited.
 Anyone bringing prohibited items into festival grounds will be asked to leave immediately and may be refused re-entry.
 For everyone's safety, please do not bring glass containers with you.
-In compliance with our liquor license, as well as state and municipal law, no outside alcohol is allowed .
+In compliance with our liquor license, as well as state and municipal law, no outside alcohol is allowed.
 No one under the legal drinking age of 21 years old is allowed to drink at PrideFest.
 All individuals appearing to be under the age of 40 years old may be asked for a valid photo ID.
-Individual, single bottles of water are allowed to be carried in.
-Please do not bring pets.
-Service animals are always an exception.
+Individual, sealed bottles of water are allowed to be carried in.
+Please do not bring pets; service and/or emotional support animals are always an exception.

 Where are bathrooms located?
 Open or Close

 Restrooms can be found at several locations around the festival.
 All restrooms are gender-inclusive.
 The map in the program book will show specific locations.

 What do I do if I have a medical emergency?
 Open or Close

 An ambulance will be on-site at all times during festival hours.
 A first-aid tent staffed by a team of certified medical professionals can also be found on the festival footprint.
 In case of emergency, call 911.

 What is the theme of the festival?
 Open or Close